kushalkhandhara/kushalkhandhara/README.md

 - 👋 Hi, I’m @kushalkhandhara
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning ReactJs, DSA in Java
+- 🌱 I’m currently learning ReactJs,Java,DSA in Java

 <!---
 kushalkhandhara/kushalkhandhara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.